canonical/cloud-init/doc/rtd/topics/code_review.rst

      There may be circumstances where a PR should not be merged immediately.
 The ``wip`` label will be applied to PRs for which this is true.
-Only **Committers** are able to apply labels to pull requests, so anyone who believes that this label should be applied to a PR should request its application in a comment on the PR.
+Only **Committers** are able to apply labels to PRs, so anyone who believes that this label should be applied to a PR should request its application in a comment on the PR.

      The review process is **DONE**.